charlesreid1/dahak-spy/d-grafana/README.md

 $ ./run_grafana.sh
 ```

-This script attempts to discover the IP address
+The run script attempts to discover the IP address
 of the Grafana server, but the IP address can be
 hard-coded into the script if necessary.